Caring for Your Ironwork

 First things first, you need a skillet with the proper finish.
 Too smooth and your seasoning won't stick, too rough and your seasoning layer will not coat the "peaks" of the finish and food will stick.
 Its easy to understand if you think of the finish as a microscopic landscape of mountains and valleys.
 These peaks and valleys can help hold the seasoning, providing grip for the polymerized oil finish you will apply.

 Once you have a proper skillet, the next step is to protect it from rusting.
 Remember from the terms above that carbon steel doesn't like water - we need some form of hydrophobic coating.
 This can be oil, wax, or fat.
-For a skillet, I prefer flaxseed oil (found in the refrigeration section of the grocery store).
+For a skillet, I prefer grapeseed oil.
 This is a drying oil that will polymerize easily and form a tough non-stick coating.
-In my experience it offers the best performance (but there is always more testing to be done).
-Rub a very light coat of flaxseed oil over the skillet and make sure to get in any nooks where the handles attach to the body of the skillet.
+In my experience it offers the best performance (Note: I recently switched from flaxseed oil which performs very well, but has an off-putting smell when baking).
+Rub a very light coat of oil over the skillet and make sure to get in any nooks where the handles attach to the body of the skillet.
 Bake in the oven for 2 hours at 450 F. Now your skillet is protected (but not seasoned).
 Feel free to repeat this step more than once and also after the overall protective layer has degraded.

 Once the skillet is protected, it's time to season it!
 The first step is to get your skillet nice and hot.
-I prefer to do this outside because it can get smoky.
-If you have a nice range hood it shouldn't be a problem.
+I prefer to do this outside because it can get smoky, but if you have a nice range hood it shouldn't be a problem.
 I use a Coleman Camp Chef Ranger II stove because the large burner sizes work well with my 12 inch skillet.
-Now, get the skillet to the oil smoke point (225 for flaxseed).
+Now, get the skillet to the oil smoke point (420 for grapeseed).
 Next, apply very thin coats of oil to the skillet and watch as they dry.
 Each time the coat dries, add another coat.
 I typically do this at least 8 times (it doesn't take very long with this method).
 Now you have a seasoned skillet!
 When you cook, don't forget to add oil and get the proper heat before adding food!

 Keep it dry!
 Don't let iron come into contact with water for long periods (and sometimes short periods) of time.
 A good way to keep your skillet dry is to put it on the stove (or oven) after washing and heat it until the water has dried.